Paul von Autenried

-Courtney Lin Kaita is currently an Associate at Morgan Stanley in Fixed Income Sales & Trading.
-She graduated Magna Cum Laude from the University of Michigan in 2012 with a B.M. in Cello Performance and B.S. in Applied Mathematics.
-Courtney continues to be passionate about music and the arts, as she is a section cellist for the Bravura Philharmonic Orchestra.
-When she is not working at Morgan Stanley, she is also a member of a new indie band, Sun Nectar, which recently released its first album and music video.
+Courtney Lin Kaita is currently an Assistant Vice President in the Investments office at the Global Atlantic Financial Group.
+She was previously an Associate in the Fixed Income Sales & Trading group at Morgan Stanley and graduated Magna Cum Laude from the University of Michigan in 2012 with a B.M. in Cello Performance and B.S. in Applied Mathematics.
+Courtney continues to be passionate about music and the arts, as she is the principal cellist for the Bravura Philharmonic Orchestra and co-principal cellist for the Greenwich Village Orchestra.
+She is also a founding member of the Brooklyn-based indie band, Sun Nectar, which recently released its first album and music video.

 Dr. Donna Muzzicato, Hospitality Chair